World Trade Center site: Ownership status

 While the PANYNJ is often identified as the owner of the WTC site, the ownership situation was complicated after the September 11 attacks.
 The Port Authority did own a "significant" internal portion of the site of 16 acre but has acknowledged "ambiguities over ownership of miscellaneous strips of property at the World Trade Center site" going back to the 1960s.
-It was unclear who owned 2.5 acre of the site which is land where streets had been before the World Trade Center was built.
+It was unclear who owned 2.5 acre of the site comprising land where streets had been before the World Trade Center was built.
 In subsequent deals, the Port Authority gave some land to Larry Silverstein, including the land under 2 and 3 WTC in 2008.

 Planning for the new World Trade Center

 Soon after the September 11 attacks, Mayor Rudy Giuliani, Governor George Pataki, and President George W. Bush vowed to rebuild the World Trade Center site.
 On the day of the attacks, Giuliani proclaimed, "We will rebuild.
 We're going to come out of this stronger than before, politically stronger, economically stronger.
 The skyline will be made whole again."
-During a visit to the site on September 14, 2001, Bush spoke to a crowd of cleanup workers through a megaphone.
-An individual in the crowd shouted, "We can't hear you," to which Bush replied, "I can hear you.
-The rest of the world hears you.
-And the people who knocked these buildings down will hear all of us soon."

 In a later address before Congress, the president declared, "As a symbol of America's resolve, my administration will work with Congress, and these two leaders, to show the world that we will rebuild New York City."
 The immediate response from World Trade Center leaseholder Larry Silverstein was that "it would be the tragedy of tragedies not to rebuild this part of New York.
 It would give the terrorists the victory they seek."
 However, by 2011, only one building, 7 World Trade Center, had been rebuilt.
 The buildings that have been rebuilt as of June 2018 include 7 World Trade Center, One World Trade Center, 4 World Trade Center, and 3 World Trade Center.
 The original twin towers took less than three years from start of construction to be finished and five years from the beginning planning stages.
 However, given the complexity and highly political nature of the rebuilding efforts, they are often cited as an example of a successful public-private collaboration and are taught as a case study in successful negotiations.